Total Courses4 required courses

 Time to CompleteAs little as 4 months

-Business process improvement is the key skill set managers and professionals need to reduce costs, shorten service/cycle time, enhance customer value, and deploy results-oriented solutions.
+Today’s fast-paced business environment compels competitive organizations to continuously update and innovate.
+Business process improvement is a key skill set managers and professionals need to reduce costs, shorten service or cycle time, enhance customer value, and deploy results-oriented solutions.

-- Explore fundamentals of Six Sigma, Lean, and TQM and gain insight to different process improvement methodologies.
+- explore the fundamentals of Six Sigma, Lean, and Total Quality Management, along with other process improvement methodologies.

 Business Process Improvement Core Courses